assadi-aaa/foxintelligence-api/README.md

 - Add unit and e2e tests

 ## Things I wish I could have done
-- I have tried for fun to test with on big file (2gb) the api was too slow that lead me to think of other ways like split the file and parallelize the treatment
+- I have tried for fun to test with on big file (2gb) , the Api was too slow so that leaded me to think of other ways to deal with this   problem like split the file and parallelize the treatment
 - Exploit all the data in the log file and do some advanced statistics
 - Add a login to secure the Api
 - Use a database to keep processed data